Genymobile/scrcpy/README.md

 **Important:**
 1. `stop` and `cleaned` **may not happen** in specific cases.
 For example, if debugging is turned off, scrcpy process is immediately killed without a chance to cleanup.
+2. The only guaranteed way to know if scrcpy has exited is by listening for a connection reset on the socket
-2. This option is intended for advanced users.
+3. This option is intended **for advanced users**.
 By using this feature, all apps on your phone will know scrcpy has connected Unless that is what you want, and you know what that means do not use this feature
-3. In order for this argument to produce visible results you must create some automation to listen to android broadcast intents.
+4. In order for this argument to produce visible results you must create some automation to listen to android broadcast intents.
    Such as with your own app or with automation apps such as [Tasker].